fluidself/fluidself.org/_books/psychology/thinking-fast-and-slow.md

 Hedgehogs "know one big thing" and have a theory about the world; they account for particular events within a coherent framework, bristle with impatience toward those who don't see things their way, and are confident in their forecasts.
 They are also especially reluctant to admit error.
 For hedgehogs, a failed prediction is almost always "off only on timing" or "very nearly right."
 They are opinionated and clear, which is exactly what television producers love to see on programs.
 Two hedgehogs on different sides of an issue, each attacking the idiotic ideas of the adversary, make for a good show.
 Foxes, by contrast, are complex thinkers.
 They don't believe that one big thing drives the march of history (for example, they are unlikely to accept the view that Ronald Reagan single-handedly ended the cold war by standing tall against the Soviet Union).
 Instead the foxes recognize that reality emerges from the interactions of many different agents and forces, including blind luck, often producing large and unpredictable outcomes.

 The confidence that people have in their intuitions is not a reliable guide to their validity.
-In other words, do not trust anyone--including yourself--to tell you how much you should trust their judgment.
+In other words, do not trust anyone—including yourself—to tell you how much you should trust their judgment.

 If subjective confidence is not to be trusted, how can we evaluate the probable validity of an intuitive judgment?
 When do judgments reflect true expertise?
 When do they display an illusion of validity?
 The answer comes from the two basic conditions for acquiring a skill: an environment that is sufficiently regular to be predictable and opportunity to learn these regularities through prolonged practice When both these conditions are satisfied, intuitions are likely to be skilled.
 Chess is an extreme example of a regular environment, but bridge and poker also provide robust statistical regularities that can support skill.
 In contrast, stock pickers and political scientists who make long-term forecasts operate in a zero-validity environment.
 Their failures reflect the basic unpredictability of the events that they try to forecast.